 6. APPROVAL AND CLOSING

-Although this final step comes after applying, it remains part of the process of applying for a mortgage in Los Angeles because it is the culmination of and so an integral part of the process.
+Although this final step comes after applying, it remains part of the process of applying for a mortgage in Riverside because it is the culmination of and so an integral part of the process.
 Here’show it typically works:

 “Once the loan is approved, the file is transferred to the closing and funding department.
 The funding department notifies the broker and closing attorney of the approval and verifies broker and closing fees.
 The closing attorney then schedules a time for the borrower to sign the loan documentation.”
 This last part is your final goal – closing.